iTitus/PDXTools/docs/script.md

 All these errors do not cause the game to crash, they are ignored and thus might lead to issues while playing.

+## Types of script

+There can be two types of script: static and dynamic.

+Static script just represents data - like in save files.

+Dynamic scripts can also contain triggers and effects.
+Triggers check something in the game and evaluate to boolean values while effects have no return value and change something in the game.
+They are governed by Scopes.
+A scope can be thought of as `this` in an object-oriented programming language - the current context where this script is executed.
+This can for example be a planet, a system or a pop.

+Each scope type has specific triggers and effects that can be executed.
+You can change your current scope.
+For example when you are in the scope of a country you can use `research_leader = { area = ? ... }` to execute something in the scope of the leader entity that is the current research leader in the given tech area.

 ## References

 - [Effects]({{ '/script_documentation/effects.log' | relative_url }})